ianstormtaylor/hpmor/Readme.md

 ![Volume 3: Harry Potter and the Shadows of Death](3%20-%20Harry%20Potter%20and%20the%20Shadows%20of%20Death/cover.png)

 > Bright the sun, bright the air, bright the students and bright their parents, clean the paved ground of Platform 9.75, the winter Sun hanging low in the sky at 9:45AM in the morning on January 5th, 1992.
 Some of the younger students wore scarves and mittens, but most simply wore their robes; they were wizards, after all.
+After Harry had moved...

 ```yaml
 Title: Harry Potter and the Shadows of Death